bitmakerlabs/wdi-february-2019/29-javascript-fundamentals/README.md

   * Mention node.js.
   * JavaScript is not Java! (not allowed to abbreviate JS to 'Java')

-## Ruby vs JavaScript - 5 minutes
+## Python vs JavaScript - 5 minutes

-  * Show examples.js side-by-side with examples.rb (pick a good spot to show, eg. simple for loop section)
+  * Show examples.js side-by-side with examples.py (pick a good spot to show, eg. simple for loop section)
     * What looks different? (eg. `var` used for variables)
     * What looks the same? (much more open)
   * JavaScript is more syntax-heavy (eg. curly braces)